1. Status of this Document

 5.3.7. log:includes

 Checks whether the subject quoted graph includes the object quoted graph (taking into account variables).
-Can also be used to bind variables to values within the graph contents (see examples).
+Can also be used to bind variables to values within the graph contents (see examples).true

 Try in Notation3 Editor 🚀